nishantsinha15/Scraping/README.md

 # Scraping
-Used Python with Beautiful Soup 4 to scrape websites.
+Used Python with Beautiful Soup 4 to scrape answer.com